 Asset Manager and Asset Owner Task Force

-At The former Prince of Wales’ invitation, executives from a number of the world’s largest Asset Managers and Asset Owners have come together as members of the Sustainable Markets Initiative’s (SMI) Asset Manager and Asset Owner Task Force (AMAO) to work on meaningful and actionable plans to help accelerate the world’s transition to a sustainable future.
+At The former Prince of Wales’ invitation, executives from a number of the world’s largest Asset Managers and Asset Owners have come together as members of the Sustainable Markets Initiative’s Asset Manager and Asset Owner Task Force to work on meaningful and actionable plans to help accelerate the world’s transition to a sustainable future.

 The Task Force is aimed at finding scalable ways for institutional investors to facilitate the reallocation of capital toward sustainable solutions, using the two most powerful levers at their disposal: 1) capital already invested in companies; and 2) fresh capital investments directed at climate mitigation and adaptation projects.